abdnh/anki-trdict/README.md

 ```
 {{trdict-audio:Front}}
 ```
+Audio files generated this way are not saved to your notes and synced.
+Instead they are cached inside the [user_files/audiocache](./src/user_files/readme.txt) folder and preserved after add-on updates.

-Only works on Anki 2.1.49+ for now.
+The add-on works on Anki 2.1.49+ for now.

 ## TODO
 - [ ] Save the most recently used field mappings for each notetype